-(2) DEFINITIONS.
-In this section:

-(a) "Boundaries of the United States" means the geographic boundaries of the United States, Puerto Rico, the United States Virgin Islands, and any territory or insular possession subject to the jurisdiction of the United States.

-(b) "Law" includes the federal or a state constitution, a federal or state statute, a judicial decision or order, a rule of court, an executive order, or an administrative rule, regulation, or order.

-(c) "Record" means information that is inscribed on a tangible medium or that is stored in an electronic or other medium and is retrievable in perceivable form.
+- (2) DEFINITIONS.
+In this section: - (a) "Boundaries of the United States" means the geographic boundaries of the United States, Puerto Rico, the United States Virgin Islands, and any territory or insular possession subject to the jurisdiction of the United States. - (b) "Law" includes the federal or a state constitution, a federal or state statute, a judicial decision or order, a rule of court, an executive order, or an administrative rule, regulation, or order. - (c) "Record" means information that is inscribed on a tangible medium or that is stored in an electronic or other medium and is retrievable in perceivable form.

-887.20 Deposition in municipal court.
-887.23 Deposition relative to public institutions

-887.24 Depositions and discovery; for use in other states.

-- 887.25 Witnesses sent to other states.

-- 887.26 Depositions outside state.

-- 887.27 Depositions, translations of.

-(d) "Sign" means, with present intent to authenticate or adopt a record, either of the following:

-1. To execute or adopt a tangible symbol.

-2. To attach to or logically associate with the record an electronic symbol, sound, or process.

-(e) "State" means a state of the United States, the District of Columbia, Puerto Rico, the United States Virgin Islands, or any territory or insular possession subject to the jurisdiction of the United States.

-(f) "Sworn declaration" means a declaration in a signed record given under oath or affirmation.
-Sworn declaration includes a sworn or affirmed statement, verification, certificate, or affidavit.

-(g) "Unsworn declaration" means a declaration in a signed record that is not given under oath, but is given under penalty of false swearing
+- (d) "Sign" means, with present intent to authenticate or adopt a record, either of the following: - 1.
+To execute or adopt a tangible symbol. - 2.
+To attach to or logically associate with the record an electronic symbol, sound, or process. - (e) "State" means a state of the United States, the District of Columbia, Puerto Rico, the United States Virgin Islands, or any territory or insular possession subject to the jurisdiction of the United States. - (f) "Sworn declaration" means a declaration in a signed record given under oath or affirmation.
+Sworn declaration includes a sworn or affirmed statement, verification, certificate, or affidavit. - (g) "Unsworn declaration" means a declaration in a signed record that is not given under oath, but is given under penalty of false swearing. - (3) APPLICABILITY.

-(3) APPLICABILITY.
 This section applies to an unsworn declaration by a declarant who at the time of making the declaration is physically located outside the boundaries of the United States, whether or not the location is subject to the jurisdiction of the United States.
-This section does not apply to a declaration by a declarant who is physically located on property that is within the boundaries of the United States and subject to the jurisdiction of another country or a federally recognized American Indian tribe.

-(4) VALIDITY OF UNSWORN DECLARATIONS. (a) Except as provided in par. (b), and notwithstanding s.
-906.03, if a law of this state requires or permits use of a sworn declaration, an unsworn declaration meeting the requirements of this section has the same effect as a sworn declaration.

-(b) This section does not apply to any of the following:

-- 1. A deposition. - 2.
-An oath of office.

-3. An oath required to be given before a specified official other than a notary public.

-4. A declaration to be recorded pursuant to s.
-706.06, 706.07, or 706.25.

-5. An oath required under s.
-853.04.

-(5) REQUIRED MEDIUM.
-If a law of this state requires that a sworn declaration be presented in a particular medium, an unsworn declaration must be presented in that medium.

-(6) FORM OF UNSWORN DECLARATION.
+This section does not apply to a declaration by a declarant who is physically located on property that is within the boundaries of the United States and subject to the jurisdiction of another country or a federally recognized American Indian tribe. - (4) VALIDITY OF UNSWORN DECLARATIONS. (a) Except as provided in par. (b), and notwithstanding s.
+906.03, if a law of this state requires or permits use of a sworn declaration, an unsworn declaration meeting the requirements of this section has the same effect as a sworn declaration. - (b) This section does not apply to any of the following: - 1.
+A deposition. - 2.
+An oath of office. - 3.
+An oath required to be given before a specified official other than a notary public. - 4.
+A declaration to be recorded pursuant to s.
+706.06 or 706.25 or ch.
+140. - 5.
+An oath required under s.
+853.04. - (5) REQUIRED MEDIUM.
+If a law of this state requires that a sworn declaration be presented in a particular medium, an unsworn declaration must be presented in that medium. - (6) FORM OF UNSWORN DECLARATION.
 An unsworn declaration under this section must be in substantially the following form: